GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 route("/api/v1/bgbooks", BooksController.API.billgatesbooks)
 ```

-Next, in `BooksController.jl`, append the extra logic at the end.
+Next, in `BooksController.jl`, append the extra logic at the end of the file, before the closing `end`.
 The whole file should look like this:

 ```julia
 # BooksController.jl